Fistulas

 • Odour neutralising spray

-If you have an abscess there’s a small risk of developing sepsis, also known as blood poisoning or septicaemia.
-This is potentially life-threatening.
-Sepsis is not common in people with a simple fistula but can occur in more complex cases or where there’s a large collection of pus such as an abscess that fails to drain.
-With sepsis, chemicals released into the bloodstream to fight infection can occasionally trigger inflammatory responses throughout the body that lead to organ failure.
-If not recognised and treated quickly, sepsis can be fatal.
-If sepsis is detected early and quickly treated people usually recover well.
+If you have an abscess there’s a small risk of developing sepsis.
+Sepsis is also known as blood poisoning or septicaemia.
+This can be life-threatening.
+Sepsis is not common in people with a simple fistula.
+But it can happen where there’s an abscess that fails to drain.
+Sepsis happens when the body goes into overdrive in response to an infection.
+If not recognised and treated, sepsis can be fatal.
+If sepsis is detected and treated early people usually recover well.

 Warning signs of sepsis include: